 So What SHOULD You Do Instead...Go Fish!

 Many experts say the best way to get fish oil is just to eat fish.
-The American Heart Association (AMA) currently recommends that people get their dose of omega-3 fatty acids from eating two servings of fatty fish, such as salmon, mackeral, tuna, sardines, per week.
-For the fish-averse, a slightly different kind of omega-3 fatty acid can be found in flaxseed, walnuts soybeans and canola oils.
-In addition many cardioligists, and nutrition experts agree that regardless of its nature, no supplement is a "magic bullet" and they should never be used as a substitute for a healhty diet pattern.
+The American Heart Association (AMA) currently recommends that people get their dose of omega-3 fatty acids from eating two servings of fatty fish, such as salmon, mackerel, tuna, sardines, per week.
+For the fish-averse, a slightly different kind of omega-3 fatty acid can be found in flaxseed, walnuts soybeans, and canola oils.
+In addition, many cardiologists, and nutrition experts agree that regardless of its nature, no supplement is a "magic bullet" and they should never be used as a substitute for a healthy diet pattern.